darweshfazil/SpringBootCRUD/README.md

 # SpringBootCRUD
 This Repository Consists of CRUD Rest API Implemented using Spring Boot and Hibernate in various Implementstions

-# Herewith I have added the MySQL Script for Database configuration with 5 Pre-Populated database entries
+# MySQL Script for Database configuration

 CREATE DATABASE  IF NOT EXISTS `employee_directory`;
 USE `employee_directory`;